 • Easy hook and loop fastening and adjustment on both waist band and leg straps

 Removable pads allow use as a single support for either side.

-How to Measure for and Apply the VULVAR SUPPORT BELT
+How to Measure for and Apply the HERNIA SUPPORT

 |SIZE||MEASURE AROUND THE WIDEST PART OF THE HIPS|